SS Norisle: Retirement

 Norisle was purchased by the town of Assiginack in 1975 for $1, and was permanently berthed at the Assiginack Museum Complex on Manitoulin Island as a museum ship for tourists to explore.
-For the last few years it had also served as a training ground for Canadian Naval Cadets.
+For the last few years she had also served as a training ground for Canadian Naval Cadets.

 In later years, Norisle fell into a state of disrepair.
 The ship was slowly sinking due to rainwater entering through her engine room vents and the main smokestack.
 This issue was stopped by placing tarpaulins over the ingress points.
-City leaders planned on having it towed to deep water and sunk as a dive site, however these plans have been halted because a support group for Norisle was formed in March 2007, "Friends of the Norisle."
+City leaders planned on having her towed to deep water and sunk as a dive site, however these plans have been halted because a support group for Norisle was formed in March 2007, "Friends of the Norisle."
 The group planned to investigate refurbishing or using the ship for beneficial purposes.

 Efforts failed and the ship was towed to Marine Recycling Corporation in Port Colborne in 2023 for scrapping.